xdefago/stats-ci/README.md

 The motivation behind creating this crate came both from the recurring need of confidence intervals in personal projects and also out of frustration from having to look up the formulas each time.
 I reckoned that I might not be alone in this situation and that such a crate could prove useful to some.

 ## Disclaimer

+NB: As probably obvious from the `0.0.x` version number, this crate is not currently in a finished state and any commit can possibly introduce breaking changes.
+At this point, I am making no particular efforts to preserve backward compatibility.
+Therefore, please use at your own risks at least until version `0.1` or above.

 I am far from being a statistician and I will gladly welcome any advice or corrections.
 I only made a feeble attempt at numerical statibility (e.g., kahan sum, log-sum-exp).